Itayventura/Itayventura/README.md

 - I'm currently developing web applications in the Spring Framework.
 - I designed and implemented applications leveraging Spring Boot, Spring Data, Spring Data Commons, Spring Data Rest, Spring Hateoas, Spring Cloud, Spring MVC.
 - I always test my code!
 My favourite framework for testing my apps is Junit, and Mockito for unit testing.
-- I have deep understanding of algorithms, data structures, object oriented design.
+- I have deep understanding of object oriented design, data structures, and related algorithms .
 - I have knowledge in RDBMS, designed and implemented from scratch database for apps in Java and Python
 - I have recently learnt Docker and built an image for my apps.
 - I am familiar with JDBC, JPA Hiberante, JPQL.